Skip to main content

 What is ICC reliability and why does it matter for clinical trial endpoints?

 Intraclass correlation coefficient (ICC) measures the consistency of repeated measurements.
-Higher ICC means less measurement noise, which improves statistical power and reduces the number of subjects needed to detect a treatment effect.
-Automated digital extraction achieves ICC 0.97 because the same algorithm processes every assessment identically.
-Clinician-rated scales like TETRAS (ICC 0.74-0.85) involve trained human judgment, which is valuable for clinical interpretation but introduces variability that requires larger samples to accommodate.
+Higher ICC means less measurement noise, which improves statistical power.
+Automated digital extraction achieves very high ICC because the same algorithm processes every assessment identically.
+Clinician-rated scales involve trained human judgment, which is valuable for clinical interpretation but inherently includes some inter-rater variability.
+Pairing both approaches in a single trial design captures the strengths of each.

 Can digital endpoints replace traditional rating scales in regulatory submissions?